rupeshtrenser/sharpbuildtest/README.md

 ---------------------------------
 - Open terminal
 - Enter into cloud-kiosk-client installed directory
-- Run the command to start app
+- Run the following command to start app

     ./mediareader-kiosk